what is a heart murmur?

 In general terms, the cause of a heart murmur in dogs can be listed in a few categories of disturbance of blood flow.
 They can be caused by:

 A heart murmur can not be treated.
 Heart murmurs are usually caused by an underlying condition.
 Your veterinarian will treat the underlying cause once that is determined.
-Heart murmurs in very young dogs may even resolve themselves.
+Heart murmurs in very young dogs often resolve themselves.

 Valvular Disease